acbsp/bonafide.guru/en/contents.rst

 (S.P.
 Letter to Dinesh, 31/10/69)

-This conclusion is - a concept of "No change" in ISKCON and GBC must faultlessly follow it.
-Srila Prabhupada never fixed anyone to be a *Diksha-guru*.
+This conclusion is - a concept of "No change" in ISKCON and GBC must faultlessly follow it. |SP| never fixed anyone to be a *Diksha-guru*.

 "The GBC should all be the **instructor**\ *\ *\ **gurus**. **I am the